aishwaryasalvi777/End-to-End-Metabolomics-Biomarker-Modeling-Pipeline/README.md

 - **Data Key & Explanation**: defines the meaning of the column headers
 - **Sample Info**: maps each sample to its study group, such as Group A or Group B
 - **Peak Area / Normalized Data**: main measurement tables used for preprocessing and analysis

 ---

+## Dataset Explanation: MetaPro_cord_blood_Jan2022

+`MetaPro_cord_blood_Jan2022.xlsx` contains metabolomics measurements from human umbilical cord blood.
+Cord blood reflects the metabolic state of the baby at the time of birth and provides a snapshot of nutrients, waste products, and other small molecules associated with maternal-fetal exchange.

+### 1. What is the context?

+This is a metabolomics dataset of human cord blood.
+It helps characterize the biochemical state of the newborn at delivery and can be compared with placenta metabolomics to understand how metabolic processes differ across tissues under similar study conditions.

+### 2. What are the samples?

+- Total samples: 38
+- Sample labels: `sample-1` through `sample-38`
+- Experimental groups: Group A and Group B

+Comparing the cord blood dataset with the placenta dataset makes it possible to study how fetal metabolic profiles differ from placental profiles within the same study framework.

+### 3. What are the metabolites?

+Each row represents a specific metabolite measured in cord blood.
+These include molecules from different biochemical classes, such as:

+- **Amino acids**: for example `beta-citrylglutamate`, which are building blocks of proteins
+- **Lipids**: for example `4-cholesten-3-one`, which are involved in membranes, signaling, and energy storage
+- **Vitamins and cofactors**: molecules required for essential biochemical reactions

+### 4. What do the columns indicate?

+The columns provide both metabolite identifiers and sample-specific measurement values.

+- **Identifiers**: `HMDB ID`, `PUBCHEM ID`, `KEGG ID`, and related fields connect each metabolite to external databases for biological interpretation
+- **Acquisition Method**: values such as `NEGa` or `POSb` indicate the mass spectrometry ionization mode used for detection
+- **Sample values**: columns `sample-1` through `sample-38` contain the measured abundance or intensity of each metabolite in each cord blood sample

+### 5. Summary of the file contents

+The workbook includes several types of information:

+- **Sample Info**: maps each sample ID to Group A or Group B
+- **Peak Area Data**: raw metabolite signal intensities from the instrument
+- **Normalized Data**: cleaned values that have been adjusted, including log transformation and centering, for fair comparison across samples
+- **Data Key**: definitions of spreadsheet terms and column names

+In short, this file provides the chemical profile of 38 cord blood samples grouped into two study categories so researchers can evaluate which metabolites and pathways differ between those groups.

+---

+## Dataset Explanation: mata2022_caco_mar242022.xlsx

+`mata2022_caco_mar242022.xlsx` is the broader clinical and environmental dataset for the study.
+Unlike the placenta and cord blood files, which focus on metabolite measurements, this workbook contains the subject-level maternal, fetal, and exposure variables that give biological and epidemiologic meaning to the metabolomics results.

+This workbook functions as a master linkage file connecting the health status of the mother and baby with the metabolic profiles measured in placenta and cord blood.

+### 1. What is in this dataset?

+This dataset contains information for 40 mother-baby pairs, including:

+- **Maternal health**: age, education, BMI, and conditions such as GDM and PIH
+- **Birth outcomes**: birth weight, infant sex, gestational age, preterm status, and low birth weight indicators
+- **Environmental exposure**: weekly PM2.5 exposure estimates across pregnancy, such as `wkly_PM25_hmwk_0` through later gestational weeks
+- **Lifestyle and diet**: variables such as household income, smoking, alcohol use, physical activity, and dietary intake

+### 2. Key columns and what they mean

+Important variables for analysis include:

+- `IDCode` / `matchid`: identifiers used to connect the clinical workbook with sample metadata from the metabolomics files
+- `GDM`: gestational diabetes status, which is likely one of the main case-control grouping variables in the study
+- `Ma_age`: maternal age
+- `birthweight`: infant birth weight in grams
+- `wkly_PM25_...`: weekly air pollution exposure variables across pregnancy
+- `pre_BMI_new`: maternal pre-pregnancy BMI

+### 3. What do the rows and columns represent?

+- **Rows**: each row corresponds to one mother-baby pair
+- **Columns**: each column corresponds to one clinical, demographic, environmental, or lifestyle variable collected for that pregnancy

+### 4. How it connects to the other files

+The key link across datasets is the subject identifier.

+- In the master clinical workbook, identifiers such as `IDCode` or `matchid` represent individual mother-baby pairs
+- In the metabolite workbooks, measurements are stored under generic sample columns such as `sample-1`, `sample-2`, and so on
+- The `Sample Info` sheet provides the bridge that maps those sample labels to the subject identifiers used in the clinical workbook

+This linkage allows researchers to connect exposures and outcomes with metabolite profiles.
+For example, they can ask:

+- Are cord blood metabolites different between GDM and non-GDM pregnancies?
+- Does higher PM2.5 exposure during a specific pregnancy window correspond to shifts in placental lipid metabolism?
+- Are maternal BMI or diet variables associated with metabolite patterns or birth outcomes?

+The linkage also makes it possible to compare tissues within the same pregnancy:

+- **Placenta data**: reflects metabolic processes at the maternal-fetal interface
+- **Cord blood data**: reflects the metabolic profile reaching the baby

+Together, these datasets support analyses of whether observed metabolic patterns are associated with maternal health, environmental exposures, and infant outcomes.

+### 5. Summary

+Without the clinical workbook, the metabolite tables are mostly anonymous measurements.
+Without the metabolite tables, the clinical workbook is only demographic and health information.
+Together, they form the complete study dataset needed to relate pregnancy health and air pollution exposure to metabolomic variation in placenta and cord blood.

+---